KeyLab-wow/KeyLab/README.md

-# KeyLab (World of Warcraft Retail Addon)
+KeyLab

-KeyLab is a personal Mythic+ journal that helps players discover which builds, stats, and gear choices produce their best real-world results.
+KeyLab helps you compare real saved runs, practice sessions, talent builds, stat profiles, and gear targets so you can make better choices based on your own gameplay.

 Try a build.
 Adjust your stats.